luccadibe/benchctl/README.md

 - **Health Checks**: Built-in readiness detection (port, HTTP, file, process, command)
 - **Data Collection**: Automatic file collection via SCP with schema validation
 - **Visualization**: Auto-generated plots (time series, histograms, boxplots)
-- **Metadata Tracking**: Custom metadata support for benchmark runs
+- **Metadata Tracking**: Custom metadata support for benchmark runs.
-- **Result Management**: Organized storage with run IDs and comprehensive metadata
+- **Result Management**: Organized storage with run IDs and comprehensive metadata, so you always know exactly which parameters and configuration was used for a specific benchmark run.
 - **Append Metadata from Stages**: Stages can emit JSON on stdout and append it to run metadata automatically
 - **Live Command Streaming**: Stage commands stream directly to your terminal with preserved ANSI colors locally and over SSH